-Get your family moving, exploring your neighbourhood while learning science!
+Get moving outside, exploring your neighbourhood while learning science!

 Stay tuned to ESC's events by joining our newsletter!

-A huge thank you to the families that took time from their weekend to come out and participate in ESC's 2nd Paper Airplane Competition for kids!
-We had some serious skilled participants!
+A huge thank you to the families that took time from their weekend to come out and participate in ESC's 3rd Paper Airplane Competition for kids!
+We had some seriously skilled participants!

-Thanks to the Langley Advance Times for featuring this event.
+Thanks to LEPS and the Langley Advance Times for coming out for this event.

 The winners are:

-Martin at 30.38m.
-This is about half the distance of the world record.
+This is about half the distance of the world record

 FREE Family Fun

-4th Annual Christmas Bird Count for Kids and Youth
+5th Annual Christmas Bird Count for Kids & Youth

-Thanks to all those who participated in ESC's socially distanced bird count at Brydon Lagoon.
-Thanks to the Langley Advance Times for featuring our bird count!
-Did you see the article?
-I attach the link here.
+Thanks to all those who participated in ESC's 5th annual bird count at Brydon Lagoon.

-Although we did see eagles, the eagle nest did not have a fledgling this year.
-This is the first year this happened since the count started.
+We did see several Bald Eagles, but the eagle nest still did not have a fledgling this year.
+In fact it appeared smaller than previous years suggesting it has not been inhabited in some time.
+This is the second year we have not seen a fledgling in that nest.
 Eagles migrate south in fall when the artic freezes.
 Often, eagle pairs return to the same nest.
 It is possible that this pair did not make it back from their migration.
-It will be interesting to see if it gets occupied in future years.
+It will be interesting to see if it gets occupied by another pair in future years.